bootdotdev/curriculum/README.md

-# Qvault Computer Science Curriculums
+# Qvault's Computer Science Curriculum

-A roadmap of the current and planned Qvault computer science programs
+A roadmap of the planned Qvault computer science program.
+Courses with links have already been released.

-## The Online CS Degree (Unaccredited)
+## An Online Unaccredited CS Degree

 1. [Basic Intro to Coding (JavaScript)](https://qvault.io/basic-intro-to-coding-course/)
 2. [Basic Intro to Coding 2 (JavaScript)](https://qvault.io/basic-intro-to-coding-course/)